 A Ceilidh (pronounced ‘kaylee’) is originally a Gaelic word for ‘visit’ or ‘house party’, an informal gathering of people who inevitably get up to dance when the music starts playing!
 Traditionally a ceilidh or ceili would be danced to Scottish or Irish folk music.

-These days Ceilidhs or Barn Dances (English version) are simply a fantastic way of involving everyone in a celebratory event regardless of age or ability.
-They are a wonderful mix of group & partner dances set to Scottish, English & Irish folk music with a few American reels thrown in.
-We always use a lively mix of the traditional standards as well as some contemporary foot-tapping folk music to get everyone up on the dance floor.
+These days Ceilidhs or Barn Dances are simply a fantastic way of involving everyone in a celebratory event regardless of age or ability.
+They can be a wonderful mix of group & partner dances set to Scottish, English & Irish folk music or they can follow more of an American barn dance theme with a hoedown feel.
+We always use a lively mix of music and dances with contemporary foot-tapping numbers to get everyone up on the dance floor.

 The dances are led by a ‘Caller’ who guides you through the steps before the music begins so everyone can join in with no pressure to get it right – going wrong is often half the fun anyway.